mmyeon/js-todo-list/README.md

 ## Feature

 - [x] You can write Todo.
-- [] Todos are saved in local storage.
+- [x] Todos are saved in local storage.
-- [] If you did todo, the state is changed from pending to finishied.
+- [x] If you did todo, the state is changed from pending to finishied.
 - [x] You can delete todo.
 - [] You can revert todo from finished to pending.
+- [] After page loads, you can get your todos from local storage.